ioer-dresden/carto-lab-docker/README.md

 By default, notebooks will be made available inside the docker from your `$HOME/notebooks` folder.

 See [the docs](https://cartolab.fdz.ioer.info/) for further information.

+## License

+The code used to build this container is licensed under the [MIT License](LICENSE.md).
+The container image itself contains third-party components with their respective open source licenses.